 You can use any brown sugar you like, but what I prefer is Muscovado.
 It's brown sugar in a more natural form, that has a way better flavor.
 The difference is very noticeable.
 Check out our post and learn more about it.

 For the cumin, again, I recommend Burlap & Barrel.
 They have a Wild Mountain Cumin that is the most flavorful cumin I have come across.
 It grows wild in Badakhshan, Afghanistan.
 Harvested there only for local consumption.
-Ethan, the founder of Burlap & Barrel has a connection to this region, so I was able to source this rare cumin for us to enjoy.
+Ethan, the founder of Burlap & Barrel has a connection to this region, so he was able to source this rare cumin for us to enjoy.

 Coolest spice company ever.
 Glad I found them on Instagram.